Reflection centralizers in Coxeter groups: Background and previous results

+We will review some standard Coxeter group theory, and some results of Brink, Howlett and Alekseevski-Michor-Neretin.
+Our perspective will be geometric, essentially that of Vinberg from \cite{Vinberg-discrete-groups-generated-by-linear-reflections}.
+We will sketch the proofs, to unify the original approaches.

+A Coxeter system means a pair $(W,S)$ where $W$ is a group and $S$ is a set of involutions generating $W$, for which the relations $(s s')^{o(s s')}=1$ suffice to present $W$, where $s,s'$ vary over $S$ and $o(s s')$ means the order of $s s'$.
+A relation ``$(s s')^\infty=1$'' is regarded as no relation at all.
+As usual the Coxeter diagram of $(W,S)$, usually written $\Delta$, means the graph with vertex set $S$ and $s,s'\in S$ joined by an edge marked $o(s s')$.
+When actually drawing diagrams we follow the standard conventions of omitting edges that would be labeled $2$, omitting labels from edges that would be labeled $3$ or $4$, and drawing edges that would be labeled $4$ as double edges.

-We follow standard conventions regarding Coxeter systems and diagrams \cite{Bourbaki}, \cite{Humphreys}.
-We also use the semi-standard term ``spherical'' for a Coxeter system or diagram when the corresponding group is finite.
+We use the semi-standard term ``spherical'' for a Coxeter system or diagram when the corresponding group is finite.
 This reflects the fact that the group acts naturally on a sphere, rather than say hyperbolic space.
-In the many places where we refer to the parity of an edge label in a diagram, we use the convention that $\infty$ is neither even nor odd.
+In the many places where we refer to the parity of an edge label we use the convention that $\infty$ is neither even nor odd.

-The author is grateful to the Japan Society for the Promotion of Science, the Clay Mathematics Institute and Kyoto University for their support and hospitality during this work.